buffalo-x/borm/README.md

 		ColTs       time.Time `borm:"autoUpdateTime;"`
 	}
 	```
-	The accepted datatype is  string int int8 int16 int32 int64 float32 float64 bool time.Time
+	The accepted datatype is among [string int int8 int16 int32 int64 float32 float64 bool time.Time]

 	borm tags :
-	- primaryKey : this is a primary key column\
+	- primaryKey : this is a primary key column
 	- autoIncrement : only primary key has this tag and field datatype must be int64
 	- readonly : display data only
 	- excluded : not handled